 The new Railway Station has been formally opened and the new link road, while partially open, more work is underway at the level crossing and Station Road end that remains closed for now.

-Another year has passed and 2014 will see major changes in the town.
-This is something we have been seeing each year, and the expectation of Peach Street refurbishment has been a common theme too.
-That work is now underway and should be completed this year.
-We will see the start of Elms Field and the old council office conversion.
-Lots of new housing at Waterloo Road and in London Road will add to the demand for places to eat and drink in Wokingham.
+We will soon see the start of Elms Field and the old council office conversion.
+Lots of new housing at Waterloo Road and in London Road is adding to the demand for places to eat and drink in Wokingham.

-Have you tried the new Cleaver Restaurant that replaced the first Prezzo in the Plaza (off Demark Street)?
-It has a rustic retro style interior, with leading edge open kitchen design, and focuses on grills, burgers and chicken.
+The Cleaver Restaurant that replaced the first Prezzo in The Plaza (off Demark Street) has a rustic retro style interior, with open kitchen design.
+It specialises in grills, burgers and chicken.
 And they tell us that you get the best price straight off, no vouchers or coupons needed the special value is built in.